buckleylab/Buckley_lab_protocols/GCMS/GCMS_operation.md

 1. On AOC-500 panel, Menu (F1) > Setup > Objects > Injectors > Injector 1
 2. Change the z dimension, likely needs to be set lower

+# Carboxen 1010 PLOT column

+* Bake at 200<sup>o</sup>C for 1-2 hours if column disconnected for < 1 day.
+* If it is diconnected for >1 day, bake overnight at 200<sup>o</sup>C.

 # General notes

 * The blue septa may provide a better seal than the green septa (for higher temps).
 * The rotory vacuum oil should be changed every 6 months.
-* Replace the injection port glass liner (contains glass wool) after ~1000 injections.
-	* This helps prevent the liner from fusing to the injection port.

-## Carboxen 1010 PLOT column

-* Bake at 200<sup>o</sup>C for 1-2 hours if column disconnected for < 1 day.
-* If it is diconnected for >1 day, bake overnight at 200<sup>o</sup>C.

-## GCMS maintenance log
+# GCMS maintenance log

-* 3/16/22 Shimadzu service maintenance performed by Michael H. Obelsky (mhobelsky@shimadzu.com)
+* 03/16/22 Shimadzu service maintenance performed by Michael H. Obelsky (mhobelsky@shimadzu.com)
 	* Cleaned parts
 	* Replaced Helium filter and copper tubing
-	* Replaced bungee cord on auto-injector with used one (may need to be replaced soon)
+	* Replaced bungee cord on auto-injector with a used one (may need to be replaced soon)
-	* Installed mist filter on rotary pump
+	* Ordered mist filter for rotary pump
 	* Replaced oil in rotary pump
 	* Overall said GCMS doing well for its age